pilaf/webliero-faq/README.md

 For English language discussions about WebLiero you can join the [Liero Discord server](https://discord.gg/UmmtcA6), or the [/r/liero](https://reddit.com/r/liero) subreddit.
 Both are for general Liero discussion (i.e. not just WebLiero), but WebLiero being the most actively played Liero clone it's the main topic of discussion in both forums.

+For Polish language you may check out the original [Liga Liero Forums](https://www.liero.org.pl/).

 There may be discussions forums in other languages, if you know of any please open an issue to have it added here.

+### What are other websites related to WebLiero?

+* [Liero.be](http://liero.be/) is the official Liero website.
+There you can find downloadable versions of the original Liero, as well as information on the history of Liero and news about the game.
+* [Liero Hell Hole](http://www.liero.nl/) is the biggest archive of original Liero content, especially maps (most of which work with WebLiero).
+The website has been running since the early 2000s, so it's a bit outdated in terms of web design, but it's an invaluable resource for the Liero community.